 - A discussion about the person’s substance abuse habits

 - A timeline regarding symptom eruption and what the person did to alleviate the symptoms

 Detox is the next step, in which the body is rid of all illicit substances in a safe and controlled environment so their brains can adjust to life without drugs without triggering episodes of mania or depression.
 Once detox is complete, doctors may begin to utilize mood-stabilizing medications to manage bipolar symptoms.
 However, since these medications can interact with illicit drugs, it’s vital for people to completely detox before they begin medication therapies.

 Psychotherapy is another important step in treatment.
 Here, people work with a therapist to understand their motivation for taking drugs along with their triggers for bipolar shifts.
 They might work in a one-on-one setting, as well as do group work and learn from peers who also have bipolar disorder.

 At Black Bear Lodge, we specialize in treatments for mental illness, particularly those that have been compounded by addiction.
-We believe that everyone who has these disorders can get better, and we work hard every day to get people to a better state of health with medication management, psychotherapy, support groups and complementary therapies.
-Please call our 24 hour, toll-free helpline today to begin your journey of healing.
+We believe that everyone who has these disorders can get better, and we work hard every day to get people to a better state of health with medication management, psychotherapy, support groups, and complementary therapies.
+Please call us at 706-914-2327 today to begin your journey of healing.

 1 Rubin, E. “Bipolar Spectrum Disorder: A Problematic Concept.”
 Psychology Today, May 9, 2011.
 Accessed 25 September 2017.